U.S. Department of Labor

 DESIGNATED FEDERAL OFFICER:

-ACCSH generally meets three to four times a year.
+ACCSH generally meets two to four times a year.

 This Charter will expire two years from the date of filing.